 In the case of Gamification marketing, the consumers fill the role of the children and the advertisers stand in as the parents.
-Gamification is an effective marketing tactic, and one that’s especially prevalent in the age of smartphones.
+Gamification campaigns are an effective marketing tactic, and one that’s especially prevalent in the age of smartphones.

 1. M&M's Eye-Spy Pretzel